-(Approved by the Chief Privacy Officer, Chief Health System Officer for UW Medicine, and Vice President for Medical Affairs by authority of Executive Order No. 1; the Provost and Executive Vice President by authority of Executive Order No. 4; the Vice President for Finance and Facilities by authority of Executive Order No. 5; and the Vice President for UW Information Technology and Chief Information Officer by authority of Executive Order No. 63)
+(Approved by the Chief Privacy Officer, Chief Health System Officer for UW Medicine, and Vice President for Medical Affairs by authority of Executive Order No. 1; the Provost and Executive Vice President by authority of Executive Order No. 4; the Vice President for Finance and Facilities by authority of Administrative Order No. 9; and the Vice President for UW Information Technology and Chief Information Officer by authority of Executive Order No. 63)

 This policy establishes the requirement that all University of Washington employees, trainees, students, volunteers, and other entities or persons who perform work for the University (hereafter "workforce members") are obligated to report information security and privacy incidents (hereafter "incidents") to the appropriate individuals with delegated authority as identified below.

 For the purpose of this policy an incident is any event that adversely affects the confidentiality, integrity, or availability of information that is created, received, maintained, or transmitted by the University.

 This policy also describes the required program elements used by the University for assessing, responding to, and managing incidents.

 Workforce members must promptly report potential incidents to the appropriate individual with delegated authority using the contact information referenced in the table below in Section 4.
 At the direction of the individual with delegated authority, or his or her designee, workforce members must provide full assistance as needed with the incident management processes.

 On behalf of the institution, the following individuals are responsible for the oversight, direction, and decisions related to investigations and notifications:

 |Delegated Authority for Information Security and Privacy Incidents||Area of Responsibility||Contact Information|